DEXA language logo

 • Rust — DEXA compiler & tooling.

-• TypeScript / JavaScript — language playgrounds, web tooling.
+• TypeScript / JavaScript — web tooling, experiments.

-• React / Next.js — DXA.dev surfaces, docs, and experiments.
+• React / Next.js — DEXA site surfaces and prototypes.

-• Cloudflare — edge hosting, services, and CSP-locked frontends.
+• Cloudflare — edge hosting, services, CSP-locked frontends.

-• GitHub + Actions — CI, checks, and automated hygiene.
+• GitHub + Actions — CI, checks, automation.

 DEXA: predictable IR, verifiable execution, and runtime without surprises at 3am.